Valentine’s Day in college can be stressful. There’s a lot of hype and expectations that can be really hard to meet.

 Valentine’s Day date ideas for college students

 - Go ice skating.
 Does your school have an ice skating rink?
-If you have a hockey team or even an outdoor rink if you live somewhere cold, sometimes they open it up and allow you to go free-skating.
+If you have a hockey team or even an outdoor rink if you live somewhere cold, sometimes they open it up and allow you to go skating for free or for a very reasonable price.
 Usually, you only have to spend money to rent the skates and then you and your sweetie can have a romantic time falling, laughing, and enjoying each other’s company.
 Follow it up with a movie and some hot chocolate and it sounds like the best V-Day date there ever was.

 - Make a playlist specifically for your SO of all the songs that remind you of them.
-Take them someplace sweet that has some relevance to your relationship and start playing them the playlist.
-Even if you take a drive to nowhere, this can be one of the best non-date, dates ever.
+Take them someplace sweet that has relevance to your relationship and listen to the playlist together.
+Even if you take a drive to nowhere, this can be one of the best non-date dates ever.
 And it’s incredibly thoughtful.

-- Create a scavenger hunt.
+- Make a scavenger hunt.
 How fun is this?!
 You can get really cheesy and make the clues a poem and place them at important landmarks of your relationship.
 Maybe the first place you met.
 The first place you kissed.
 The classroom where it all started.
-Get creative and you’ll be sure to make your lover’s year with this one.
+Get creative.
 You can lead it to a box of chocolates or a dozen roses or whatever you want.
 They’ll be so blown away by your effort and creativity they won’t care what they get at the end.